-Gilead identifies all Reportable Recipients as defined under the EFPIA Code within its internal systems to facilitate the extraction of relevant Transfers of Value (ToVs).
-The definition of Reportable Recipients can be found in the Glossary.
+Gilead has flagged all Reportable Recipients as defined under the EFPIA Code within its internal systems to aid extraction of relevant ToVs.
+The Reportable Recipients are defined in the Glossary.

-For healthcare professionals (HCPs) who have established separate legal entities to provide their services, Gilead discloses the transfer of value under the names of the HCPs themselves when clearly
+Where HCPs have set up separate legal entities through which to deliver their services, Gilead discloses the transfer of value under the names of the HCPs themselves wherever clearly identifiable; otherwise, the transfer of value is disclosed under the name of the legal entity, being treated as an HCO.

-When Gilead makes a transfer of value to a department within an HCO, the transfer of value is disclosed under the name of the HCO, not the department.
+Where Gilead has made a transfer of value to a department within an HCO, that transfer of value is disclosed under the name of the HCO, not the department.

-In all EFPIA reporting countries, the local reporting template used is in the local language(s) and includes any additional fields required by specific countries, such as unique identifiers for HCPs and/or HCOs.
+In all EFPIA reporting countries, the local reporting template used is in the local language(s) and includes any additional fields required by particular countries such as a specific unique identifier for HCPs and / or HCOs.

-Professional Congress Organisers (PCOs) are not considered reportable recipients.
-Transfers of Value made to PCOs are disclosed under the end recipients (HCOs or HCPs) if they are clearly identifiable and the exact values transferred to them are provided by the PCOs.
+Professional Congress Organisers (PCO) are not reportable recipients.
+Transfers of Values made to PCOs are disclosed under the end recipients (HCOs or HCPs) if they are clearly identifiable and the exact values transferred to them are made available by the PCOs.